NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/partners/kandji.md

    4. Copy the **Audit and Enforce Script** [below](#audit-and-enforce-script) and paste it into the **Audit Script** text field.
    5. To enforce a minimum app version, update the **ENFORCED_VERSION** variable in the audit script with the version number the audit script should enforce (for example, `1.5.207.0`).

-      If **ENFORCED_VERSION** is left blank (““), the audit script will not check for a version and will only check for the presence of the Cloudflare WARP app in the Applications folder or a subfolder within **Applications**.
+      If **ENFORCED_VERSION** is left blank (““), the audit script will not check for a version and will only check for the presence of the Khulnasoft WARP app in the Applications folder or a subfolder within **Applications**.
 Refer to the script comments for more details.

    6. In the **Install Details** section, select **Installer Package**.
-   7. Under **Installer Package**, upload the `Cloudflare_WARP.pkg` file.
+   7. Under **Installer Package**, upload the `Khulnasoft_WARP.pkg` file.
 If you do not already have the installer package, [download it here](/cloudflare-one/connections/connect-devices/warp/download-warp/#macos).
    8. Select **Save**.

-To verify that Cloudflare WARP was installed, select the app in the **Custom App** library and view its **Status** tab.
+To verify that Khulnasoft WARP was installed, select the app in the **Custom App** library and view its **Status** tab.

 ## Audit and Enforce Script